grothedev/frogpond/readme.md

         - reason (string) : optional why the croak is unallowed
         - created_at (string) : datetime vote was casted
         - croak_id (int) : which croak
 - Getting Started
     The most common use case is that you want to see croaks in your area having to do with any of some set of concepts.
 For this, you would use
 - Server Responses
     - when retreiving resources, the API will often return additional associated data in the JSON response.
     - Croak

 ## REST endpoints:
+- GET croaks : returns JSON list of croaks, result based on query parameters
+    - parameters
+        - tag association: give a list of tags and specify inclusive or exclusive
+            - tags : a list of tags separated by commas,
+                - returns JSON list of croaks that have any of the given tags
+                - if croaks have to contain all given tags, give parameter mode=1
+        - location association: all of the following parameters must be set to get the croaks within some kilometers of some coordinate
+            - radius : in km
+            - x : longitude
+            - y : latitude
+        - siblings (comments of a parent croak):
+            - pid : id of the parent croak
+            - pid : list of ids of parent croaks separated by spaces, to get comments of multiple croaks
+    - response
-- GET api/croaks
+        - [img here]
+- POST croaks : submit a new croak
+    - required parameters: x, y, content, tags,